jestir1234/Chess-CL/README.md

 WHITE player's turn.
 This is turn 2 for player white.
-Select your piece. (ex: 'h' for horse, 'k' for king, q, r, b, p)
+Select a piece with the arrows on your keyboard and press enter. (ex: 'h' for horse, 'k' for king, q, r, b, p)
 ```